 If you are able to spend at least a couple of nights at the Falls and arrange to do a full day tour that covers both sides, then the choice of which one to base yourself at will come down to personal preference and what fits better with the rest of your itinerary.

 Viewing the Falls from the Zimbabwe Side

-75% of the Falls can be seen from this side, and a network of paths allows you to see more of the Falls from virtually every angle, and get a better perspective of its full width and power.
-The Falls never dry up on the Zimbabwean side, even at the height of the dry season (October to December), so you can be assured of an impressive water flow at any time of the year.
+75% of the Falls can be seen from this side, and a network of paths allows you to see more of the Falls from virtually every angle, and get a better perspective of their full width and power.
+Both the widest single part of the falls - the Main Falls - and the greatest drop - the Rainbow Falls at 108 meters - are on the Zimbabwean side, and this side never dries up completely even at the height of the dry season (October to December).

 The town of Victoria Falls is very close to the Falls (less than 2 km), and as this is where the majority of the hotels are situated, your travelling time (and associated transfer costs) to get to the Falls is less than from hotels on the Zambia side.
 Accommodation (and activity) rates also tend to be slightly lower on the Zimbabwean side due to lower government taxes and levies.